-To facilitate the economic growth of the Shire by identifying sites within the various commercial/retail centres of the Shire that would provide a significant economic benefit to the Shire if they were developed to a suitable standard
+To facilitate the economic growth by identifying sites within the various commercial/retail centres that would provide a significant economic benefit if they were developed to a suitable standard

-- a For the requirements for development of Key Sites, applicants should refer to Clause 7.8 of WLEP 2013 and Chapter 6.1 Key Sites. - b Development applications which seek to exercise the LEP's bonus height provisions will not be considered until a Masterplan and site-specific development control plan (DCP) have been prepared by the applicant and approved by Council for the identified Key Site.
+- a For the requirements for development of Key Sites, applicants should refer to Chapter 5.49 -Northern Areas Key Sites. - b Development applications which seek to exercise the LEP's bonus height provisions will not be considered until a Masterplan and site-specific development control plan (DCP) have been prepared by the applicant and approved by Council for the identified Key Site.

-5.1 Concept Plans / Site Specific Development Control Plans: General Design Principle Requirements
+4.6.5.1 General Design Principle Requirements